janscience/adaptationprimer/filter/README.md

 > How do the adaptation time constant and the adaptation strength influence the gain?

-> How do the adaptation time constant and the adaptation strength influence the phase?

 The other aspect of the transfer function is the phase:
 ```